-Value Description none Standard design techniques are used. СС Combinational cells with feedback are used to implement storage rather than flip-flop or latch primitives. tmr Triple module redundancy or triple voting is used to implement re Each register is implemented by three flip-flops or latches that "vodetermine the state of the register. tmr_cc Triple module redundancy is used where each voting register is conformational cells with feedback rather than flip-flop or latch primitives.
+Description Standard design techniques are used.
+Combinational cells with feedback are used to implement storage rather than flip-flop or latch primitives.
+Triple module redundancy or triple voting is used to implement registers.
+Each register is implemented by three flip-flops or latches that "vote" to determine the state of the register.
+TMR reporting is supported for the PolarFire family.
+Local TMR of the register is reported in a file named \star tmr.rpt.
+See TMR Report, on page 184.
+Triple module redundancy is used where each voting register is composed of combinational cells with feedback rather than flip-flop or latch primitives.